Skip to main content

 • The LRS shall support authentication using the DoD’s Identity, Credentialing, and Access Management (ICAM) https://dodcio.defense.gov/Library policies.

 • Any xAPI Statements used to replicate SCORM should be modeled after those used in cmi5.
+Some SCORM equivalents require the use of “cmi5 allowed” statements and would model as extensions if implemented.

 • The LMS shall conform to all mandatory requirements for a supported version of SCORM (supported versions are SCORM 1.2, SCORM 3rd Edition, and SCORM 2004 4th Edition).